nielskee/draft-articles/TechnicalHiringPart1.md

 >   and encouragement to submit talks if you want to.

 Reader, I'm almost crying tears of joy at this point.
-They've managed to communicate a sense of their values and their culture, as well as the specific ways that people are supported.
+They've managed to communicate their values and culture, as well as the specific ways that people are supported.
 There's more on that job page, but the message is very loud and very clear : "We are good people, making good things.
 We will support you, and you will help us to make great products.
 Come and work with us."

 You're hiring in a tough market, and you need to communicate your understanding that this is a two-way street, and isn't just about your